It is estimated that as many as 30% of all children will be affected by Turner’s tooth.

 Early Detection is Key

 The good news is that Turner’s tooth usually only affects one tooth, and if you notice infection early on, it is highly preventable.
-Once noticed, a pediatric dentist can restore the enamel with bonding the tooth with a colored material that will make the child’s tooth blend in with the rest of their set.
+Once noticed, a pediatric dentist can restore the enamel by bonding the tooth with a colored material that will make the child’s tooth blend in with the rest of their set.
 There are times when fluoride will also help to stave away the effects of Turner’s tooth and stop it from becoming a problem and creating sensitivity in the affected tooth.

 St. Louis Pediatric Dentistry